e-leal-br/eclj.UtilityBelt/README.md

 # eclj.UtilityBelt
 A utility belt for C# language.

+# DateTime Extension
+- IsWeekend(): Verifies if a date is a weekend date.

 # String Extension
 - GetAlphaNumericCharacters(): Returns the alphanumeric (letters and numbers) characters of a string.